kouamschekina/Initialization_script_in_unix/Readme.md

-Setup instructions
-  To run a bash script,
-- You need to know if the permission has been granted to the script for execution.
-This is done using the command ls -l.
-If there is no 'x' on the user's part, then he has no permission to execute the file.
-To grant permission to the user for execution, he will simply used the command 'chmod u+x file_name'.
-- After being sure of having the permission, he can run the script using "./script_name" or "bash script_name"
+# Project Readme
+#Running scripts with execution permission
+1- Open the terminal
+2- Navigate to the project directory using the command "cd /path/to/your_project" 3- Check the execution permissions using the command "ls -l" 4- If the script doesn't have permission, grant him permission using the command "chmod u+x script_name.sh" 5- Run the script using  "./script_name"

+#Running scripts without execution permission
+Without execution permission:
+1- Navigate to the project directory using the command "cd /path/to/your_project/" 2- Run the script using the command "bash scriptname" or "python3 scriptname" depending on the interpreter.